JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 }
 ```

-...would become this JavaScript class (or the equivalent `Object.defineProperty` if `useDefineForClassFields` is enabled):
+...would become this JavaScript class (or the equivalent with `Object.defineProperty` if `useDefineForClassFields` is enabled):

 ```ts
 class HasParameterProperty {